brendt/stitcher.io/src/content/blog/2018-10-16-laravel-domains.md

 That's of course the place where you'll use them.
 There's one more abstraction we need to understand though: value objects.

+*Update*: since writing this blog post there has been an interesting discussion on the name of "value object".
+We've changed the name to "data transfer object".
+You can read more about this naming [here](*https://github.com/spatie/data-transfer-object/issues/17).

 Have you noticed the `ContractLinesCollection` passed to the `ResolveContractLines` action in the previous example?
 That's a value object.